 Security is important for protecting your computer and the data stored in it.
 If you use your computer in a public environment, such as an office, you might want to protect the computer and data by using one or more of the security features available to you.
+Not all features are available on all computers.
+See the user guide publication provided with your computer for more specific information.

-Some of the features include:
+Some of the features might include:

-- A lockable cover using a customer supplied padlock to help secure computer hardware components - A U-bolt and a lockable cable can be installed to secure the computer to a desk or table. - · A power-on password to help prevent unauthorized use of the computer - · An administrator password to authorize computer setup changes - An unattended start mode to enable the computer to operate without input from the keyboard or mouse - A selectable startup sequence to prevent use of unauthorized programs to bypass security controls - Selectable disabling of diskette and IDE drives to prevent unauthorized use - I/O port control to disable input and output functions of the serial and parallel ports and their attached devices
+- A lockable cover using a customer-supplied padlock to help secure computer hardware components - Use of a U-bolt and a lockable cable to secure the computer to a desk or table - · A power-on password to help prevent unauthorized use of the computer - An administrator password to authorize computer setup changes - An unattended start mode to enable the computer to operate without input from the keyboard or mouse - A selectable startup sequence to prevent use of unauthorized programs that bypass security controls - · Selectable disabling of diskette and IDE drives to prevent unauthorized use - I/O port control to disable input and output functions of the serial and parallel ports and their attached devices

 The use of some features also depends on your operating system and network software.
-For detailed information about using these security features, see the PC 300GL User Guide.
+For detailed information about using these security features, see the user guide publication.

-While the security features can offer a good deal of protection for your computer and data, there are limitations, depending on the operating environment.
-For example, these features cannot authenticate or identify the adapter that attaches your computer to a LAN, and they cannot prevent outside persons or computers from gaining access to your computer if your computer is equipped with a modem set to the automatic answering mode.
+While the security features can offer considerable protection for your computer and data, there are limitations, depending on the operating environment.
+For example, these features cannot authenticate or identify the adapter that attaches your computer to a LAN, and they cannot prevent outside persons or computers from gaining access to your computer if your computer is equipped with a modem that is set to the automatic answering mode.